 Getting his wish fulfilled was a bit of a mission but as you can see from the letter above, its so worthwhile.

-My training in a cadaver room at a London Medical School.
+I had experienced in the cadaver room at a London Medical School

 The student doctors, physios, nurses and osteopaths were dissecting anything and everything and practicing all sorts of procedures.

 An annual memorial service for the donors

 Every part of a donor’s body is retained and when the university is finished with them which can be up to five years later, a memorial service and cremation is held.
 The university also holds an annual memorial service for everyone who has left their body to science.

 Dad had filled in a simple form that was kept with his will.
 He had told me about it years before and I knew that if he died, action had to be taken very quickly.
 When I knew he was really poorly, I found the paperwork and had the phone number ready.